 That being said, Eric Saward’s novelisation of his own script for ‘Resurrection of the Daleks’ implies that Tegan doesn’t even really make it out of that story alive, and that the Tegan Jovanka that leaves the Doctor is a Dalek duplicate that doesn’t even know it’s a fake!

-But perhaps the final word should go to Russell T Davies.
-In The Sarah Jane Adventures episode ‘The Death of the Doctor,’ he reveals that Tegan is alive and well in Australia, where she’s a tireless campaigner for Aboriginal rights.
+Then in The Sarah Jane Adventures episode ‘The Death of the Doctor,’ it’s revealed that Tegan is alive and well in Australia, where she’s a tireless campaigner for Aboriginal rights.
 And then in Davies’ Doctor Who Lockdown minisode ‘Farewell, Sarah Jane,’ she attends Sarah Jane’s memorial service, uniting with other former companions to defeat the Jackals of the Backwards Clock.
 More than that, she and Nyssa have found each other again, and are a couple.